Jade-ux/Learn_English_In_South_Africa/README.md

 **User goals:** Users would be looking for a trustworthy source of information about English courses, and would want to compare a number of courses based on price, suitability, length of time and rating.
 Users who are willing to travel abroad to learn English will want to ensure they have suitable accommodation booked before they depart and would like to plan a few activities in South Africa to make the most of their time in the country.
 The selling point for this website is that users can book all of these parts of their trip at the best prices (the agency will have negotiated bulk discounts), all in one place and as easily and quickly as possible.

+**Competitor analysis:** Individual schools have their own websites but these do not offer a broad range of courses across different schools so users would need to visit many sites to compare courses and offers across schools.

+## Core requirements

+-	The website should allow users to translate the contents using their browser’s translator – therefore most content should be in the form of text and not text in images
+-	Iconography should be used to help users navigate the site
+-	Icons should be internationally recognized as associated with the content they are referring to
+-	Images should illustrate the experience of studying in SA
+-	As this is a B2C site, users are likely to make decisions based largely on emotional responses.
+Therefore images and design should be welcoming and reassuring as well as compelling and, as much as possible, universally representative.
+-	Must be optimised for search engines
+-	Users would expect an intuitive journey and would want to find out information quickly therefore I have made the menu bold and clear.
+-	Mobile design important as many users will be navigating on their phones

 ## UX

 ### User story one